IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_jira.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 A list of parameters for each tool integration can be found in the <a href="https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations">Configuring tool integrations page</a>.
 Nested scheme for **parameters**:
 	* `api_token` - (Optional, String) The api token for your JIRA account.
 Optional for public projects.
+You can use a toolchain secret reference for this parameter.
+For more information, see [Protecting your sensitive data in Continuous Delivery](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials).
 	* `api_url` - (Required, String) The base API URL for your JIRA instance.
 	* `enable_traceability` - (Optional, Boolean) Track the deployment of code changes by creating tags, labels and comments on commits, pull requests and referenced issues.
 	  * Constraints: The default value is `false`.